 Your data could be stored on the cloud

 The database containing your logins will be kept on a remote server if you use the synchronisation feature offered by most password managers.
 That means trusting someone else to keep them safe.
-There have been attacks on password managers where password vaults were exposed, but the encryption has not yet been breached (as far as we know).
-But it’s not impossible.
+There have been attacks on password managers where password vaults were exposed, though as far as we know the encryption has not yet been breached.
 You will either need to choose a password manager you trust or get one that offers self-hosting so the database is always under your control.

 You can’t forget the master password